Chebyshev polynomials in the complex plane and on the real line: Computing Chebyshev polynomials

 \section{Computing Chebyshev polynomials}

 While explicit formulas only exist for Chebyshev polynomials in very special cases there are algorithms which allow for their numerical determination.
-Classically developed, \textit{the Remez algorithm} allows for the computation of the Chebyshev polynomials on real sets, see \cite{remez34-1,remez34-2, iske18}.
+Classically developed, \textit{the Remez algorithm} allows for the computation of the Chebyshev polynomials corresponding to real sets, see \cite{iske18, remez34-1,remez34-2}.
 This algorithm, however, relies on the alternating properties of Chebyshev polynomials and is therefore not applicable in the complex setting.
-An algorithm developed by Tang in \cite{tang87,tang88} and later refined in \cite{fischer-modersitzki-93} allows for the computation of the complex counterparts.
-This approach is studied in \cite{rubin24} where Chebyshev polynomials corresponding to a plethora of different sets are illustrated.
-To illustrate some examples we include som computations for zeros of Chebyshev polynomials in Figures \ref{fig:hyp} and \ref{fig:lem}.
+An algorithm from \cite{foucartLasserre19} provides a different approach to computing weighted Chebyshev polynomials on unions of intervals.

+To facilitate the computation of the complex counterparts of Chebyshev polynomials one can use an algorithm developed by Tang in \cite{tang87,tang88} and later refined in \cite{fischer-modersitzki-93}.
+The aim of this algorithm, adapted to the setting of Chebyshev polynomials, is to recover the data from Theorem \ref{thm:rivlin_shapiro}, namely

+and construct the corresponding Chebyshev polynomial from these data.
+In \cite{hubner-rubin25} this algorithm is applied to compute Chebyshev polynomials corresponding to a plethora of different sets.
+These numerical experiments clearly suggest certain behavior of Chebyshev polynomials both concerning the asymptotic distribution of their zeros as well as the asymptotic behavior of their norms.
+To give an example of the effectiveness of this numerical approach, we emphasize that computational experiments based on Tang's algorithm have played a central role in the formulation and refinement of several recent hypotheses and results.
+In particular, such experiments proved useful in the development of \cite[Theorem~1]{bergman-rubin24}, \cite[Theorem~1.2]{christiansen-eichinger-rubin23}, \cite[Theorem~1.4]{christiansen-rubin25}, \cite[Theorem~2.1]{minadiaz-rubin25}, and \cite{minadiaz-rubin-wennman25}.
+An experimental approach to the study of Chebyshev polynomials, including a detailed implementation of Tang's algorithm for their numerical computation, is presented in \cite{hubner-rubin25}.
+We illustrate zeros of Chebyshev polynomials computed using this algorithm in Figures \ref{fig:hyp} and \ref{fig:lem}.